Lithuania: Demographics

-Since the Neolithic period, the demographics of Lithuania have stayed fairly homogenous.
+Since the Neolithic period, the demographics of Lithuania have stayed fairly homogeneous.
 There is a high probability that the inhabitants of present-day Lithuania have similar genetic compositions to their ancestors, although without being actually isolated from them.
 The population has little apparent genetic differences among ethnic subgroups.
 A 2004 analysis of MtDNA revealed that Lithuanians are genetically close to the Slavic and Finno-Ugric speaking populations of northern and eastern Europe.
 Y-chromosome SNP haplogroup analysis showed Lithuanians to be genetically closest to Latvians and Estonians.

 The median age in 2022 was 44 years (male: 41, female: 47).
 In 2021, the age structure of the population was as follows: